RosettaCommons/documentation/rosetta_basics/scoring/scoring-explained.md

-This page is intended to be broadly useful for understanding how Rosetta scores macromolecule conformations.
+An introductory tutorial on how to score biomolecules using Rosetta can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/scoring/scoring).This page is intended to be broadly useful for understanding how Rosetta scores macromolecule conformations.

 ## Necessary classes ##